featurist/coypu/README.md

 	browser.ClickButton("Search", until, waitBetweenRetries);

-This is far from ideal as you are coupling the click to the expected result rather than verifying what you expect in a seperate step, but as a last resort we have found this useful.
+This is far from ideal as you are coupling the click to the expected result rather than verifying what you expect in a separate step, but as a last resort we have found this useful.

 #### Tell Coypu to wait a short time between first finding links/buttons and clicking them: